Hetansh-Mehta/Docker/harsh-notes/simpleweb/README.md

 # README
 ## Build and Run the Image Generated

+This is a simple docker project which dockerizes a nodejs web server.
+The below sections show how to build an image out of the Dockerfile and then create containers out of it.
 ### Build the Image:
 To generate the image using the Dockerfile, run the below command: